 One of the most common operations is to process all the images from specific directory.

-Create a directory named “resized”.
+Create a directory, for example, and let it be named “resized”.

 Now, use can execute the following command to resize all